larmaysee/ng-flatpicker/README.md

 ## License

-ng-flatpickr module is under MIT license see project root
+`ng-flatpicker` module is under MIT license see project root